sixtyfour64-tech/iii/README.md

 Wipet - Original creator of this code

 # PSA
-This project is licensed with AGPL!<br>In short, this means if you decide to use code for NTFSFormatted, and you don't release the source code of your project publicly, you're violating the license.
+This project is licensed with AGPL!<br>In short, this means if you decide to use code for iii, and you don't release the source code of your project publicly, you're violating the license.